HallM/poc-fw2/concepts.md

     - ability to get a dust-like yet VDOM for client side system
     - React-like yet better separation of concerns (designer vs programmer)
     - ability to make it work with any desired programming language
+    - JSX is a nice syntax, using JS as a backbone mixed with HTML. easy for designers

 - if not a custom template engine, could use dust helpers (or a dust-dialect/fork)
     - locks into JS (though, Java+Nashorn et al is possible... eh)